opentrainingcamp/CSC645/BDA/Section 1 - MapReduce starting with Spark/mapReduce.md

 * A consolidation with other documents on certain criteria;
 * aggregation operations on groups of documents.

 The specification of a data processing pipelines is based on a paradigm called MapReduce that we will encounter on a recurring basis.
-This section is a detailed presentation of the MapReduce calculation principle, and a practical illustration with simple python exemples.
+This section is a detailed presentation of the MapReduce calculation principle, and a practical illustration with simple python examples.
 MapReduce is really interesting and powerful in a distributed context.
 We stick to the centralized context (one server) in the following, which allows us to become familiar with concepts and practice in a simple setting.

 ## Metaphor for a MapReduce process